 - Pintsized Powerhouse: James Coppolino.

 - Soprano and Gravel: Charles Elliott can go from a low roar to a high blackened rasp, and "Laborem Morte Liberat Te" features actual clean chants.
+He is also quite capable of traditional cleans, as demonstrated by their cover of "Bewitched"; as per Charles, James has encouraged him to use them more on future material, though he is still unsure as to how he would implement them.

 - Thrash Metal: Leveling has noticeable thrash elements that can probably be owed to Scott Fuller, who played in various thrash bands before joining Abysmal Dawn.